Kim Min-goo (basketball): Jeonju KCC Egis (2013–2019)

 Kim was the second overall pick in the 2013 KBL rookie draft while his Kyung Hee teammates Kim Jong-kyu and Doo Kyung-min were first and third, marking a rare occasion when the first three picks of the rookie draft were all from the same university and not from one of the "big three" college basketball programs.
 Having been dubbed the "second Hur Jae" in college, Kim was drafted by Jeonju KCC Egis, then coached by Hur.
 He made his league debut on October 26 against Seoul Samsung Thunders, putting up 12 points and 6 assists.
 Despite being a rookie, he quickly established himself as a main player in his team and averaged 13.4 points, 5.1 rebounds and 4.6 assists.

-Kim was injured in a car accident during the off-season, while with the national team, and he was in rehabilitation for over a year.
+On June 7, 2014, Kim was involved in a traffic accident when he ran a red light while driving under the influence of alcohol.
+This car accident caused serious injuries to his hip joint.
+However, it was revealed that he not only drove drunk and drowsy, but was also not wearing a seatbelt. while with the national team, and he was in rehabilitation for over a year.
 Due to his absence, Jeonju KCC Egis signed another guard Kim Ji-hoo during the 2014 rookie draft to fill Kim's void.
 By the time Kim was able to return, he was regarded as surplus and sent to the D-League reserve team.
 Kim Ji-hoo establishing himself in the team and the signing of veteran guard Lee Jung-hyun in 2017 further limited his appearances.
 At the end of the 2018-19 season, he became a free agent but the lack of interest from other teams forced him to renegotiate his contract for a lowered salary.
 He was then traded to Wonju DB Promy for Park Ji-hoon.